The Washington Nationals (35-54) are in for a challenge against Dane Dunning at Nationals Park on Sunday when the impres...

 The club went 22-38 in 2020, with Lance Lynn being the only starting pitcher with a winning record at 6-3.
 He also had a 3.32 ERA, making him the only regular starter with an ERA under 5.00.
 The team also moved to Globe Life Field in 2020.
 The new ballpark features a retractable roof, a necessity for the intense summer heat in the Metroplex.

-If you are a fan of the Texas Rangers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Texas Rangers have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Texas Rangers, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Texas Rangers have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Texas Rangers?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!